 - results of study, how results were meaningful, how results compared with past research, limitations and ideas for future research.

 You will rotate to 3 different people in class on this day so that you are giving your presentation three times and hearing about three different studies.
 This should give you the opportunity to make minor adjustments and corrections to your presentation as you go and learn from your peer’s questions, presentation style, and explanations as well.
 You will earn 10 points for participating with adequate preparation on your part.
-Dr. Kettmann will be walking around the room and observing your participation.
+Dr. Kettmann will be walking around the room, sitting to listen to you at times, and observing your participation.